mathigon/textbooks/content/triangles/content.md

     figure: img(src="images/center-of-mass.jpg" width=600 height=190)

-::: column.grow
 This works because the weight of the triangle is evenly distributed around the centroid.
 In physics, this point is often called the __center of mass__.

-Any straight line that goes through the centroid divides the triangle into two parts that have exactly the same area.
-Move the [blue point](target:move) in the figure on the right.
+    // Any straight line that goes through the centroid divides the triangle into two
+    // parts that have exactly the same area.
+Move the [blue point](target:move) in the
+    // figure on the right.
 The red and green areas will always have the same area.
-::: column(width=220)

-    x-geopad(width=220): svg
+    // x-geopad(width=220): svg
       circle.move(name="a" cx=70 cy=50)
       circle.move(name="b" cx=60 cy=160)
       circle.move(name="c" cx=180 cy=130)